 If your family’s income is significantly reduced, you are encouraged to report in writing any changes in your family financial situation.
 Examples of changes might include death of a parent, permanent and total disability of a parent; unemployment or retirement, loss of untaxed income.
 Once your request has been received, the Office of Student Financial Aid Services will review your request to see if additional funding might be available for you.
 You may be required to provide additional information to the Office of Student Financial Aid Services.

-If your application is selected for review in a process called “Verification”, the school is required by federal law to compare the information on your FAFSA application with your Federal tax information and your parent’s Federal tax information or if you are married, then your Federal tax information and your spouse’s tax information.
-You may be asked to request a copy of your Federal Tax Transcripts from the IRS and supporting documents along with a signed Verification Worksheet (available here) to the Office of Student Financial Aid Services.
-Students have 30 days from the date of the request to provide this information to C of I. If there are differences between your application information and your financial documents, the school will make corrections electronically to your Student Aid Report and if needed, adjustments to your financial aid awards.
+If your financial aid file is selected for review in a process called “Verification”, the school is required by federal law to compare the information on your FAFSA application with your Federal tax information and your parent’s Federal tax information or if you are married, then your Federal tax information and your spouse’s tax information.
+You may be asked to request a copy of your Federal Tax Transcripts from the IRS and supporting documents along with a signed Verification Worksheet to the Office of Student Financial Aid Services.
+Students have 30 days from the date of the request to provide this information to C of I. If there are differences between your application information and your financial documents, the school is required to make corrections electronically to your FAFSA and if needed adjustments to your financial aid awards.

-Verification of Inome information: Students and parents that are selected by the federal processor or by the college are now required to request a 2011 IRS Federal Tax Transcript from the IRS office.
+Verification of Income information: Students and parents that are selected by the federal processor or by the college are now required to request an IRS Federal Tax Transcript from the IRS office.
 We can no longer accept a signed copy of a federal tax return for verification.

 - Students and parents now have the option of using the IRS Data Retrieval tool (in most cases) when completing the FAFSA (allow up to two weeks after filing electronically for the information to be available and 4-6 weeks after filing a paper tax return).
 By using the data retrieval tool and NOT changing the information you download, you may eliminate the need to submit a tax transcript.
 If your income information was estimated on your original FAFSA, we strongly encourage you and your parents to go back out to the FAFSA web site after taxes are filed and use the IRS Data Retrieval tool to download the information to your FAFSA.